 Find out about upcoming opportunities to learn and engage

-21-Apr-20 Dung Beetles: Nature's Unsung Heroes
+01-Jan-01 Dung Beetles: Nature's Unsung Heroes

-POSTPONED!
+COMING SOON!
 Mary Cairncross is home to many dung beetles and they don’t just eat dung.
 From beetles that have mastered the art of composting, to beetles that hitch a ride on their mammal host; dung beetles have evolved to use a variety of strategies to ensure they survive in a country where the dung is few and far between.
 Join entomologist Dr Kathy Ebert to gain an insight into their intriguing behaviours and lifecycles and the important ecological role these unsung heroes play.
 Photo credit: Kathy Ebert.

-28-May-20 Butterflies: the birds of the insect world – conservation and management
+06-Aug-20 Butterflies: the birds of the insect world – conservation and management

 Because of their often bright colours fluttering in the sky, butterflies are sometimes thought of as the birds of the insect world.
 These amazing creatures have inhabited the earth for about 130 million years - around the same time as flowering plants.
 Indeed, it’s even thought that plants evolved flowers that attract butterflies as pollinators (bees weren’t around just yet)!
 If you found this fact fascinating, come and join UQ entomologist Professor Myron Zalucki for an amazing insight into the biology and ecology of butterflies as well as the key conservation challenges facing these delights of the sky.